CHARACTERISTICS OF MOULD

 YOU MAY NEED TO CALL IN THE PROFESSIONALS

 If you have successfully identified the mould and unsuccessfully attempted to remedy the problem, it is extremely important to consult professionals to remedy the problems.
-Mould’s effects on our health and homes is tangible and lasting, and should be treated as a serious threat to be dealt effectively with by a flood restoration company with experience in sanitising affected areas.
+Mould’s effects on our health and homes is tangible and lasting, and should be treated as a serious threat to be dealt effectively with by a professional mould removal company with experience in sanitising affected areas.